 Brand-new homes are built with brand-new materials, including modern plumbing, wiring and HVAC equipment.
 Your clients should understand that new homes are generally in better shape than their resale counterparts, and therefore typically pose less risk for insurance companies.
 That’s a difference your buyers could see in their insurance premiums.

 Additionally, new homes are usually backed by homebuilder and manufacturer warranties.
-For instance, Richmond American homes generally include the following standard coverages:
+For instance, Richmond American homes generally include a 1-year limited warranty on stated material and workmanship, a 2-year limited warranty on stated systems and another limited warranty on major structural items.

 As you know, if your client makes an offer on a resale, he or she may be left with little to no remaining warranty and mounting repair bills—plus higher insurance premiums.
 Although this is not necessarily the case with all homes, it’s something you’ll want to make buyers aware of before you start touring properties.